 Play is essential for children’s cognitive, physical, and emotional well-being, both at home and at school. ~ American Academy of Pediatrics

-Though it's well-documented that homelessness causes physical, emotional, and developmental harm to children, resources are often limited or inaccessible.
+Though it's well-documented that housing insecurity causes physical, emotional, and developmental harm to children, resources are often limited or inaccessible.
 Recreation is severely restricted in most shelters, making play even more critical as a healing force for children living in transition.
 A disproportionate number of children in shelters suffer from emotional, behavioral, and learning problems.

 Resources on the Benefits of Play

 Center on the Developing Child — Harvard University

 A Pediatric Role in Enhancing Development in Young Children — American Academy of Pediatrics